BiodivGenomic/ECuADOR/README.md

 # How to run ECuADOR

  # IMPORTANT
-First, check you have the latest version of our script.
+First, check you have the latest version of our script (https://github.com/BiodivGenomic/ECuADOR/releases).
 All used input chloroplast files either in genbank or fasta format must be in separate files within a unique folder without format mixing (see the examples format files above).
 The script won't read mixed formats or multi chloroplast sequences in one single container file.

 * perl ECuADOR.pl -i cp_container_folder -w 1000 -f genbank -out test --ext gff3